Search

 Yes it did!

-In the beginning, as a mother, you can’t do anything else because it’s a 24 hour job: literally awake 24 hours.
-So, you just stop.
+In the beginning, as a mother, you can’t do anything else because it’s a 24-hour job so other things simply have to wait.
 You just stop for a while.

-Regarding acting, I could only do short things, not long projects, but I’ve been gone for a long time and it’s only more recently that I could do something for a few weeks or something like that.
+Regarding acting, I could only do short jobs rather than any big projects and it’s only more recently that I could do something for a longer stint.

 Beyond the gigs, does your band have a plan of releasing an album?

-That was off camera.
-Basically, as a stand in, when the famous people are in their trailer learning their lines, getting into character, you do the boring bit.
-You don’t have to look like them.
-You just need to have the same measurements that fill the frame, the screen in the same way.
-I’ve got nearly the same measurements with Cameron Diaz.
+That was off camera though.
+As a stand in you do the basic set up while the famous people are in their trailer learning their lines and getting into character, so you stand in their place and do the same movements so the lighting and camera crew can set up the scene before they arrive.
+You don’t have to look especially like them.
+You just need to have similar measurements so you fill the frame in the same way and similar colouring for the lighting.
+I was happy to discover I have almost exactly the same measurements as Cameron Diaz though!

-She’s a lot taller than me, but somehow I got away with that one.
+Yes!
+She’s a lot taller than me, but somehow I got away with that one!

 Did you have the opportunity of meeting her?

-Yeah, because I have to keep swapping places with her.
-She would show how she was going to do a scene and then me and the crew would keep doing that until they were happy.
-Thereafter, she would come and do the actual.
-We kept swapping places.
-Not a lot of chats, but you know, pleasantries.
+Yes, because I had to keep swapping places with her.
+Uma would show us how she was going to do a scene, then me and the crew would keep practising until they were happy with all of the shots.
+I didn’t have any long chats with her, but you know, pleasantries.

 From your interaction with her, what did you take away from that experience?